 This is a perfect summer cake.
 It’s easy, super moist yet light, and just looks cheerful.
 Who can resist a tie-dyed looking cake?

 It’s refreshing on a warm day because it’s stored in the fridge and served chilled.
 You’ll want to take a fork directly into the cake pan and keep straightening the rows.

 I have fond childhood memories of going to the local swimming pool in the summer and during the break when they kicked everyone out of the pool, I would go to the vending machine, buy a can of ice cold Orange Crush, and down it in about 3 seconds.

-I couldn’t resist adding orange nonpareils (sprinkles) that I’ve had forever courtesy of an impulse Target dollar bin buy and finally, years later, I’m used them.
+I couldn’t resist adding orange nonpareils (sprinkles) that I’ve had forever courtesy of an impulse Target dollar bin buy and finally I’m used them.
 They gave a tiny bit of texture to the otherwise silky smooth whipped topping and the light cake.

 Orange candy slices complete the cake.
 It’s sugar overload and we loved it.